The Saville Swift Executive Test (2024 Guide)

 The object of the assessment is for the candidate to choose the correct answer from the selection which they have been offered.

-During the Numerical Analysis section of the test, candidates will be asked to complete a series of mathematical questions.
+During the Numerical Analysis section of the test, candidates will be asked to complete a series of mathematical questions to test their numerical reasoning skills.
 These are designed to assess their ability to evaluate numerical data and draw relevant conclusions.

 For each question, candidates are presented with tables, graphs and other data formats before being asked to choose the correct answer to a question from various multiple choice options.